GianlucaGuarini/es6-project-starter-kit/README.md

 $ ./make
 ```

-### Convert the ES6 code into valid ES5 combining all the modules into one single file,
+### Convert the ES6 code into valid ES5 combining all the modules into one single file
 ```shell
 $ ./make build
 ```